sau-arv-gul/Meeting-Video-Scraper/README.md

   - The video players and metadata are often rendered dynamically using JavaScript.
 This makes standard tools like `requests` or `BeautifulSoup` ineffective, since they can't execute JavaScript.
 Tools like `selenium-wire` were necessary to capture underlying network requests.

 - **🔄 JavaScript-Based Pagination**
   - Some websites used ASP.NET-style pagination (`__doPostBack(...)`), which triggers JavaScript-based POST requests instead of changing page URLs.
-Scraping these required simulating those POST actions manually.
+Scraping these required simulating those POST actions via selenium.

 - **🎥 HLS Streaming Instead of Direct `.mp4` Files**
   - Many sites used HTTP Live Streaming (HLS), which splits videos into `.ts` segments served via `.m3u8` playlists.
 Extracting usable download links required identifying and interpreting those manifests.